alexandra-chron/umt-lmu-wmt2020/README.md

 python3 train.py --exp_name de_mass --dump_path './models' --data_path './data/de-wmt' --lgs de --mass_steps de --encoder_only false --emb_dim 1024 --n_layers 6 --n_heads 8 --dropout '0.1' --attention_dropout '0.1' --gelu_activation true --tokens_per_batch 2000 --optimizer 'adam_inverse_sqrt,beta1=0.9,beta2=0.98,lr=0.0001' --epoch_size 200000 --max_epoch 100000 --word_mass '0.5' --min_len 5
 ```

-### 2. Fine-tune the MASS model using Sorbian and German.
+### 2. Fine-tune the MASS model using Sorbian and German

 Before this step, you need to extend the vocabulary to accound for the new, Sorbian BPE vocabulary items.
 Specifically, the embedding layer (and the output layer) of the MASS model need to be increased by the amount of new items added to the existing vocabulary for this step.
 To do that, use the following command: